getodk/docs/odk2-src/getting-started-2-user.rst

 ODK Data Management Applications
 ----------------------------------------

-The ODK 2 Android tools (ODK Survey, ODK Tables, ODK Services, ODK Scan, ODK Sensors Framework, and various ODK Sensor implementations) are Android Application Packages (APKs) that are designed to work together to create a coherent tailored application experience for an end-user.
+The ODK-X Android tools (ODK Survey, ODK Tables, ODK Services, ODK Scan, ODK Sensors Framework, and various ODK Sensor implementations) are Android Application Packages (APKs) that are designed to work together to create a coherent tailored application experience for an end-user.

 .. note::

-  Together the ODK 2 tools create a platform, on top of which you can build your own data management applications.
+  Together the ODK-X tools create a platform, on top of which you can build your own data management applications.

-ODK 2 tools access configuration files and store data under sub-directories of the :file:`opendatakit` directory in the :file:`sdcard` root directory (whether your device has a physical SD card or not): :file:`/sdcard/opendatakit`.
-User applications constructed using the ODK 2 tools are identified by the name of the sub-directory holding those configuration and data files.
+ODK-X tools access configuration files and store data under sub-directories of the :file:`opendatakit` directory in the :file:`sdcard` root directory (whether your device has a physical SD card or not): :file:`/sdcard/opendatakit`.
+User applications constructed using the ODK-X tools are identified by the name of the sub-directory holding those configuration and data files.
 Thus, :file:`/sdcard/opendatakit/mytestapp` would contain all the files and data for the *mytestapp* application, where *mytestapp,* is the **AppName** of that application.
 The default **AppName** for the ODK tools is *default.* However, when configured appropriately, the ODK tools can run under another **AppName**, accessing configuration and saving data in a different subdirectory under opendatakit.

 This is handled in such a way that each user application is isolated from all other user applications, with separate configurations, data tables, and server settings.
-This allows one device to run multiple user applications built on top of the ODK 2 tools without any coordination among the teams developing those applications.
+This allows one device to run multiple user applications built on top of the ODK-X tools without any coordination among the teams developing those applications.

 .. _using-odk-2-joining-a-server: